 The history of the Amsterdam Light Festival

-The city council of Amsterdam also saw the initiative’s potential and supported this new public event, which was intended to boost international tourism during the quiet winter season.
+The Amsterdam city administration also saw the potential of the initiative and supported this new public event, which was intended to boost international tourism during the quiet winter season.
 With a limited budget and a lot of goodwill from everyone involved, they set to work.
-The first Christmas Canal Parade sailed through the canals on Christmas Eve 2009 to great public acclaim.
+With great public interest, the first Christmas canal parade sailed through the canals on Christmas Eve 2009.
 A new tradition was born.

 Overall impression of the Light Festival

-The great thing about this extraordinary festival is that you can see everything from the boat, which makes the festival of lights twice as much fun.
-Especially if you let your gaze wander over the reflections in the water.
-You will see numerous fascinating illuminated works of art, which, as mentioned above, have the motto Celebrate Light.
+The great thing about this extraordinary festival is that you can see everything from the boat, which makes the light festival twice as much fun.
+Especially when you let your gaze wander over the reflections in the water.
+You will see numerous fascinating light artworks, which, as mentioned above, are themed around “Rituals.”

 Another plus point of the festival is that the sculptures are so diverse.
 Some are huge, some are tiny, some are bright and bold, and others are so subtle that you could easily miss them.
 Some sculptures are very eye-catching, others are simply amazing (for example, giant colour-changing creatures climbing up a building).
 There is an information board at each of the exhibits so you can find out who the artist is and what the inspiration behind their design was.
 If you want to take a closer look at everything, you’ll find plenty of time on a walk, or on the aforementioned cycle tour or this cycle tour.